mlogan914/mlogan914.github.io/_pages/services.md

 ---

 ## About me
-I’m **Melanie Logan** — a Data Platform Engineer (and former Statistical Programmer).

-I help teams cut through data chaos by uncovering how their data truly moves across systems, then guiding them toward smarter, more scalable decisions.
-My experience spans both highly regulated environments and fast-paced industries, giving me the ability to adapt recommendations to your specific context.
+I’m **Melanie Logan** — a Data Platform Engineer (and former Statistical Programmer) who bridges the gap between day-to-day operations and long-term strategy.
+With experience in both highly regulated and fast-paced industries, I cut through complexity to deliver solutions that are practical, actionable, and built for lasting impact.
+I help teams uncover how their data truly moves across systems and guide them toward smarter, more scalable decisions.

 ---